williams4027/UpdoxCodingChallengeJava/README.md

 # Updox Java Coding Challenge README
 Blake Williams

-Welcome to my coding submission.
+Welcome to my Java coding submission.
 I am very excited to demonstrate my object oriented programming skills for the Updox team, so let's get started!

 # Run
 Ensure Java v1.8 or later is installed.
+This project was built using Maven.

 From the project root, run the following command to execute the included jar.

-> java -jar dist/UpdoxCodingChallenge.jar
+> java -jar target/UpdoxCodingChallengeJava-0.0.1-SNAPSHOT.jar

-# Build
+# Testing
-Ensure Ant v1.10 or later is installed.
-The current project was built using Ant and placed in the dist/ directory, but can be rebuilt by having Ant installed and running the following from the project root:

-> ant run

-This will place an executable jar in the dist/ directory.
-If using Eclipse, simply perform a default project clean and build the classes natively.
+All tests were written using JUnit 5 and are found in the src/main/test directory.
++ Code Coverage: 99.0% (100% code coverage outside of the System.in stream catch blocks for IOExceptions)
++ JUnit Tests: 14/14 passing

+A test driven development approach was followed to generate a range of initial test cases and build out the prime number generator.